FARI-brussels/TE-technical-documentation/docs/components.rst

 Content Management System
 -------------------------

 The experience center CMS is based on strapi.
-The documentation can be found [here](https://strapi.io/documentation/developer-docs/latest/getting-started/introduction.html).
+The documentation can be found `here <https://strapi.io/documentation/developer-docs/latest/getting-started/introduction.html>`_.
-It is currently hosted on Gandi and can be accessed [here](http://46.226.110.124:1337/admin/).
+It is currently hosted on Gandi and can be accessed `here <http://46.226.110.124:1337/admin/>`_.
 If you need access to the CMS, please contact Siméon Michel.
 We will soon migrate the CMS to a Strapi cloud infrastructure and the documentation will be updated accordingly.

 The content management system contains the following collections: